b. 20/08/1905 Mussoorie, India. d. 07/01/1993 Brockenhurst, Hampshire.

 LOCATION OF MEDAL: WELLINGTON COLLEGE, CROWTHORNE, BERKS.

-BURIAL PLACE: ST JOHN THE BAPTIST, BOLDRE, DORSET.
-(ASHES INTERRED)
+BURIAL PLACE: ST JOHN THE BAPTIST, BOLDRE, HAMPSHIRE (ASHES INTERRED)

 Picture - Kevin Brazier